bushlab-genomics/coco_m/README.md

-# dir to latest cocos_m:

-path_to_cocos_m=/storage/cocos_m

-# example of command in biolync:
+# Example of command in biolync:
+1. directory to latest cocos_m:
+   - path_to_cocos_m=/storage/cocos_m
+2. directory to vep:

-path_to_vep=/storage/software/ensembl-tools-release-80
+   - path_to_vep=/storage/software/ensembl-tools-release-80

 ${path_to_vep}/scripts/variant_effect_predictor/variant_effect_predictor.pl  -i test.vcf --cache --dir_cache ${path_to_vep}/cache --offline --force_overwrite --dir_plugins path_to_cocos_m --plugin cocos_m -o test.out --stats_text

 **when using vep version 80, there is a 'negative count' warning.
 It won't affect the function.
-This warning hasbeen further removed since version 87.**
+This warning has been further removed since version 87.**

-# additional output:
+# Additional output:

 **IMPACT : impact of variant**
 - high severity if there is a PTC predicted with canonical rules